Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

   public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
   ```

+With this you have now integrated your API with Tetra Pak Auth Services and your are now ready to deploy your API to its host.

+Probably, however, you would like to be able to run your

 This is all you need to configure to successfully integrate the API with Tetra Pak Auth Services.
 If you are ready to deploy the API to its hosting service (to Azure or some similar hosting environment), this would be enough.